MoriyaShiine/enchancement/README.md

 Of the core changes, this mod will:
 * Overhaul the Enchanting Table with a new UI that removes the RNG involved in enchanting; you may simply choose the enchantments you wish to have.
-* Force items to only allow one enchantment.
 * Remove leveling from enchantments, meaning that the max level for all enchantments will be 1.
 Enchantments that are brought down to this level will act as their original max level counterpart, an example being Riptide I will function the same as Riptide III.
 Enchantments on gear made from materials easier to obtain will be weaker.
+* Force items to only allow one enchantment.
 * Remove durability from most aspects of the game.
-There is an item tag to allow certain items to keep durability.
+Items in the `enchancement:retains_durability` tag will continue to have durability.
 * Remove most vanilla enchantments from the game.
 Enchancement tries to make choosing your enchantments more fun and engaging by replacing many of the boring stat change enchantments with enchantments that grant the player unique abilities.

 Enchancement also adds some quality of life changes: